About

 Visitors come to experience the surreal beauty of the dunes through hiking, photography, sand sledding, camping, and ranger-led programs.
 Sunrise and sunset are especially popular times to visit, as shifting light transforms the dunes into waves of gold, pink, and silver.
 The park offers one of the most distinctive visitor experiences in the National Park System.

 The geography of White Sands National Park tells a fascinating geological story.
-Millions of years ago, an ancient inland sea covered the region.
+Thousands of years ago, an ancient inland sea covered the region.
 As the sea disappeared, thick gypsum deposits remained behind.
 Water flowing from nearby mountains dissolved the gypsum and carried it into the basin.
 Over time, evaporation left large crystal deposits that were broken apart by wind and weather.

 Strong desert winds continue to shape and move the dunes today.
 Some dunes rise more than sixty feet high and slowly migrate across the landscape.
 The park also contains interdunal flats, seasonal wetlands, and desert grasslands that add diversity to the environment.
 Vegetation includes yucca, skunkbush sumac, cottonwood trees, saltbush, and various desert grasses adapted to challenging conditions.